thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 ## Specification

 Liquidity providing will be based much on the proven concept established through vaults.
 Much of the architecture is inheritted from TIP-70.
+Liquidity providing is only enabled for THALES stakers with the amount of sUSD stakers can deposit controlled by a variable `stakedThalesMultiplier`

 Liquidity providing will be done in weekly rounds with deposits allowed until a round starts.
 The rounds would begin on Tuesday 9am UTC and go on until next Tuesday at the same time.